Why We All Need Community Immunity

 Cell phones have become such an important and convenient tool in our daily lives, many parents want their child to have one, too.
 When is the right time for kids to have their own phones?
 The decision is not tied to a child's age as much as their emotional readiness and maturity.
 Kids who often forget homework assignments or can't find their cleats on game day probably aren't ready for their own phone.
 Also, consider your child's activities and lifestyle; do they have a valid need for a phone?
 If they're often away at practices and other events, or have a health condition, having their own phone may make sense.
 Many families buy their child a phone sometime around the middle-school years.
 Before buying, consider options such as phones with prepaid minutes, or those that require a code to dial only approved numbers.
 Many families find it's very helpful to have their child sign a detailed written agreement.
 It's a great tool to help parents set specific limits - and enforce them.

-Check out the Seattle Mama Doc 101 video on the topic of kids and cell phones.
+Seattle Mama Doc 101 video on the topic of kids and cell phones.

 The Connection Between Health and Early Learning